Re4son/Kali-Pi/README.md

     git clone https://github.com/re4son/Kali-Pi
     cd Kali-Pi

-    For 2.8" screens: git checkout 2.8
-    customise the file "menu" to match the path cusomise the scripts to suit your needs
+    customise the file "menu" to match the path, define the screen size, etc. cusomise the scripts to suit your needs

 **Important: Pygame is broken on on Debian Jessie.
 I'll explain below how to fix it.**